The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Behavioral Analysis

-This explains why our quantitative behavioral analysis and emulation methodology is implemented on the \attack{} Enterprise bundle: it offers the most coherent and detailed combination of campaigns, intrusion sets, and techniques in our corpus, even though it is not free of sparsity or inconsistency.

-To better understand the behavioral structure encoded in Enterprise intrusion sets, we compute similarity from their technique vectors and apply principal component analysis (PCA), using the Jaccard distance as the similarity measure based on the presence or absence of the technique in the intrusion sets.
-Figure~\ref{fig:intrusionset} presents the resulting PCA.
-The image shows a near-zero concentration (indicating low similarity), suggesting that intrusion sets do not form coherent behavioral families.
+To better understand the behavioral structure in Enterprise intrusion sets, we compute similarities from their technique vectors and apply principal component analysis (PCA) using Jaccard distance on the presence/absence of techniques.
+PCA makes similarity more meaningful by denoising, decorrelating, and compressing data into its most informative directions.
+Figure~\ref{fig:intrusionset} shows that the projection forms a dense near-origin cloud with no distinct families, indicating that intrusion sets do not exhibit coherent behavioral groupings.
 Instead, each intrusion set comprises a relatively small, idiosyncratic subset of techniques.
+Although intrusion sets cover more techniques than individual campaigns, they do not provide complete procedures or capture operational context.
+They are useful for behavioral profiling, but insufficient for direct adversary emulation.

-We also investigate whether it is possible to derive common behavioral subsequences across campaigns.
-The underlying operational assumption we test is that if Enterprise campaigns shared a stable technique backbone, it should be possible to identify a recurring subsequence in tactic-ordered technique lists and use it as a generic emulation template.
-For structural ordering, we use the canonical \attack{} tactic progression.
-This respects the semantics of Enterprise, which associates each technique with one or more tactics, and provides a consistent reconnaissance-to-impact scaffold without claiming that this order reflects the actual chronology of any specific incident.
+We also investigate whether common behavioral subsequences exist across campaigns.
+The operational assumption is that, if Enterprise campaigns shared a stable technique backbone, recurring subsequences would appear in tactic-ordered technique lists and could serve as generic emulation templates.
+For structure, we use the canonical \attack{} tactic progression for ordering, providing a consistent reconnaissance-to-impact way without claiming to reconstruct the true chronology of any specific incident.

-These results are consistent with the coverage analysis in Figure~\ref{fig:ccluster} and with prior studies that report sparsity, inconsistency, and incomplete behavioral specification in CTI sources~\cite{jin2024sharing,savat2021extractor,10117505}.
-Those works do not analyze the \attack{} campaign dataset specifically, but their observations on data quality align with the patterns we see in the Enterprise bundle.
-In practice, this analysis does not reveal a robust common subsequence between campaigns.
-The LCS-based analysis fails to identify any pair of techniques that appear together in all campaigns.
-This reflects the variability and fragmentation of the available campaign data and limits the usefulness of sequence-based similarity methods for constructing representative templates.
+To test whether Enterprise campaigns form reusable behavioral families, we cluster campaign-technique binary vectors and evaluate separation using the silhouette coefficient, where values near zero indicate weak separation.
+We first apply $k$-means clustering with Euclidean distance.
+At $k=7$, the mean silhouette score is \silhouetteScore{}.
+As a sparsity-preserving baseline, we generate 1,000 random binary matrices with the same dimensions and density parameter as the campaign-technique matrix, obtaining a mean silhouette of $\silhouetteBaselineMean{} \pm \silhouetteBaselineStd{}$.
+These values indicate weak cluster separation in the empirical campaign profiles.